 Self-appointed leaders are acting in a different spirit to that of Christ.
 Whereas Christ was ‘lifted up’ by the Father, Satan grasped for a position of authority that God had not assigned to him.

-Eldership is a calling which comes first from God, and that call is then recognised in the church community.
+Eldership is a calling which comes first from God, and then that call is recognised by the church community.
 It cannot simply be an internal sense of calling.
 If the calling is truly of God, that calling must be affirmed by the church community as well and made effective by the laying on of hands.

-Jesus said that in the end times there would be an increase in wickedness and an increase in deception (Matthew 24:11–12) and so there has perhaps never been a greater need for godly men to shepherd God’s people with wisdom, integrity and genuine, self-sacrificial love.
-I pray the Lord will raise up a generation of pastors who would boldly lead God’s people and who would lay down their lives for the protection and well-being of God’s precious children.
+Jesus said that in the end times there would be an increase in wickedness and an increase in deception (Matthew 24:11–12).
+So there has perhaps never been a greater need for godly men to shepherd God’s people with wisdom, integrity and genuine, self-sacrificial love.
+I pray the Lord will raise up a generation of pastors who would boldly lead God’s people and lay down their lives for the protection and well-being of God’s precious children.